 Stephanie von Friedeburg, Senior Vice President, Operations, International Finance Corporation emphasized the priorities for unlocking the investment potential of the Central Asian countries, which include the development of infrastructure, the creation of railways and highways, and the improvement of conditions for business investors.
 She noted that all transformational processes should be transparent and understandable, this is especially true for customs and tax policies and other aspects.
 Stephanie von Friedeburg also noted the scale and significance of individual projects implemented in the country, in particular, a photoelectric power plant in the Navoi region, projects of the foreign company Indorama in the textile industry, and others.

 Japan Bank Vice Chairman for International Cooperation Nobumitsu Hayashi said: “Our bank is 100% state-owned.
 Our clients are manufacturers from Japan, China, India, as well as the USA, but there are no CA countries there.
 I am sure that in the future the countries of the region will be included in this list.”

 TIIF, held in Uzbekistan for the first time, brought together participants from 56 countries on its platform, who had the opportunity to discuss the investment, trade, economic and industrial potential of Uzbekistan, prospects for the development of regional and global trade relations, mechanisms for attracting investments.

-A meeting between Sardor Umurzakov, Deputy Prime Minister - Minister of Investments and Fo...
+Sardor Umurzakov, Deputy Prime Minister - Minister of Investments and Foreign Trade of Uzb...